large garden transformations

 While we strive to liberate the compactness of urban pockets with oversized elements which emancipate some spatial outdoor breathing space, the colossality of expansive landscape gardens entails a wholly broader, more sustainable and especially integrative design mindset.
 Conversely, the visual potencies of small-scale gardens provide many useful ideas, methods and details – pertinently interchangeable with large-scale design blueprints.
 From the intimately compartmental to the vastly panoramic, designs for large gardens embrace interrelated plexuses of substructures, gradients, surface permeability, irrigation, drainage, retaining walls, viewing platforms, focal points, biodiversity and residentiary wildlife seasonally, transitionally and architecturally.
-These comprehensive infrastructures not only strengthen the nexus of nature, place and determined individual foresight, but also enlighten an ecological and highly multidisciplinary landscape design dialogue.
+These comprehensive infrastructures not only strengthen the nexus of nature, place and determined individual foresight, but also enlighten an ecological and highly multidisciplinary garden design practice.

 A remarkable view of pure natural beauty is more often than not the key driver when recceing for a place to settle in.
 Intendedly selected as a contrastive backdrop for modern architecture, this ultimate vista naturally fulfils particular affiliations with a much-loved topography, either subliminally, situationally, or by way of life.
 However scenically compelling, every unique site in its raw terrain, landform and natural landscape necessitates design manipulation, be it discreet, enhancive or fiercely structural.
 From the undulating steep slopes of an Italian lakeside residence to the monotonous flatscape of an Essex estate, or the verdant vantage points of a Highgate hillside mansion, we carve out liveable space by manufacturing utilitarian niches, grading slopes into contoured terraces, framing vistaed panoramas with man-made and green architectures, while organising handy sequences to forge accessibility, maintainability and human integrality.